datalad/datalad-catalog/docs/source/usage.rst

   the catalog
 - metadata: where metadata content for any datasets and files rendered by the catalog will be contained
+- index.html: the main HTML content rendered in the browser

 Add metadata
 ============